What Can I Expect From a Pet Hedgehog?

 Can I pet my hedgehog like a dog or cat?
 Well, obviously no, but they do enjoy a little petting on their soft underbelly.
 Baby hedgehog quills are very pointy and can break the skin.
 I actually get a tiny allergic reaction to the baby hedgehog quills, but nothing that bothers me.
 It just gets a little bit red and itchy.
 Once the duller adult quills come in, you shouldn’t have those troubles.
 Young children may have trouble trying to hold hedgehogs due to their quills.
 For this and many other reason, hedgehogs are best in a home without young children.

-Temperature must be kept between 70-80 degrees.
-If this means using a small animal heating pad or heat lamp, then they will need to be purchased.
+Temperature must be kept between 72-80 degrees.
+If this means using a small animal heating pad, then it will need to be purchased.
 Some houses are more drafty than others and in the winter this can prove deadly to a hedgehog.
 Their body tries to go into hibernation and can cause death if they aren’t warmed up quickly.

 So, what can I actually do with my hedgehog besides watching him?
 You can handle your hedgehog as much as you would like.
 The more you handle it, the more friendly it will become and the more bonded it will be with you.
 You can hold your hedgehog, let him run around on your lap or in safe rooms of the house.